![]() |

 About Professor Ingram

-Matthew C. Ingram's research examines justice sector reforms in Latin America.
+Matthew C. Ingram's research examines justice sector reforms, judicial behavior, and violence in Latin America.

 Ingram's research has been funded by the National Science Foundation, the Social Science Research Council, and the Fulbright Commission.